This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Casey’s is an underground pub that once was a general store and a Turkish Bath House.
 It has a lot of character, great Guinness, live music, and games like pool in the outdoor patio, and basketball hoop shooting.
 Fun place to be!

-Places to stay in Downtown LA
+Places to Stay in Downtown LA

 My friends stayed at the Sheraton Grand, so I went back to their room a couple of times.
 It looked fantastic and the location is central to many of the buzzing restaurants and nightlife.

-What a huge hotel to stay at.
-The J. W. Marriott is located in the LA Live area, next to the Staples Centre and where most of the nightlife is.
-The J.W.
-Marriott is where our Blog Her conference was on.
+I stayed at the J. W. Marriott in the LA Live area, next to the Staples Centre and where most of the nightlife is.
+It was comfortable and the location is also excellent.

-Getting around Downtown LA
+Getting Around Downtown LA

 What other things to do in Downtown LA do you recommend?
 Let us know in the comments.